RandAlshalan/Spark444/CLOUD_FUNCTIONS_DEPLOYMENT_GUIDE.md

 # Deploy all functions
 firebase deploy --only functions

-# Or deploy specific function
+# Or deploy specific functions
-firebase deploy --only functions:notifyFollowersOnNewOpportunity
+firebase deploy --only functions:notifyFollowersOnNewOpportunity firebase deploy --only functions:notifyStudentOnReviewReply firebase deploy --only functions:notifyStudentOnApplicationUpdate
 ```

 Expected output: